syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Installation-Errors.md

 ### Suggested solution

-You can renew your subscription [here](https://www.syncfusion.com/account/my-renewals), or if you want to buy a new licence, go [here](https://www.syncfusion.com/sales/products), or you can contact our sales team at <salessupport@syncfusion.com>, or you can contact our sales team at <salessupport@syncfusion.com>.
+You can renew your subscription [here](https://www.syncfusion.com/account/my-renewals), or if you want to buy a new license, go [here](https://www.syncfusion.com/sales/products), or you can contact our sales team at <salessupport@syncfusion.com>, or you can contact our sales team at <salessupport@syncfusion.com>.

 Else, please contact your account administrator or send an email to <clientrelations@syncfusion.com> to have a license assigned to you.